Easiest Bar Exam: Which State Bar Should You Take If You Just Want to Pass and Get It Over With?

 You still want to make it easier to score high enough to pass.
 The lower the score requirement, the better, assuming grading is as lenient across the board.

-This is simpler to compare for UBE states only.
-Below are the passing UBE scores by state:
+This is simple to compare for UBE states.
+Below are the UBE bar exam passing scores by state:

 Passing UBE ScoreJurisdiction